The Love Group develops themes in molecular inorganic chemistry for a diverse range of scientific challenges.

 Redox Catalysis by Dinuclear and Multinuclear Pacman Complexes

 Catalytic reactions involving small molecules such as O2, CO2, and N2 are important in developing sustainable chemical processes.
 We have designed a series of straightforwardly-prepared macrocycles that, on metallation, form rigid, wedge-shaped Pacman structures in which the primary coordination sphere and intrametallic separation are well-defined.
-We are currently studying the 1st row transition metal complexes of these macrocycles and investigating their properties in redox chemistry and catalysis.
+We are studying the 1st row transition metal complexes of these macrocycles and investigating their properties in redox chemistry and catalysis.

 Supramolecular Catalysis (with Prof. Fritz Kuehn and Dr Mirza Cokoja, Technical University Munich)